Dynamic Debt Swapping in Financial Networks

-Similar to the proof of Theorem~\ref{thm:PLS} we define a value for every set $S_j$ in binary encoding.
+Similar to the proof of Theorem~\ref{thm:PLS} we define a value for every set $S_j$ in binary encoding to enforce a subset of edges in every set $E$.
 First, let $d$ be the smallest integer satisfying $2^{d} \geq \max_j |S_j|$ and $d > \log \ell$.
 Then, set the $d$-th lowest bit to $1$ and encode index $j$ using the lowest $\log \ell$ bits.
 All other bits are set to $0$.
 For simplicity, denote the resulting value by $M_j$ for every $j$ and let $M=\max_j M_j$.
 Observe that all values $M_j$ are pairwise different and lower bounded by $\max_j |S_j|$.
 The number of bits is polynomial in the input size.

 Banks $u_j$ and $w_j$ each have no incoming but one outgoing stub with weight $M$ where the external assets of $u_j$ are set to the same value.
 If item $x_i$ is element of set $S_j$ in the input instance add an incoming stub to bank $x_i$ and an outgoing stub to bank $S_j$ each with weight $M_j$.
 Moreover, every bank $S_i$ has one incoming stub with weight $M$.
 Additionally, include an outgoing stub with weight 1 to each $x_i$ and $k$ incoming stubs with weight $1$ to $v$.
 Finally, add $\ell-c$ incoming stubs to $v$ with weight $M$.